Code-Institute-Submissions/madelenviola-project1/README.md

 ### Fixed bugs
 - Responsivity fix for frontpage across all screen sizes.
-- Unclosed tags
+- Unclosed tags.
-- Defect out link javascript that has been removed completely
+- Defect out link javascript that has been removed completely.
+- Removing trailing slashes from code.
+- Navigation bar not working properly and not aligning top right.

 ### Supported screens
 - Smartphone, tablet and desktop sizes.

 ### Known bugs
-- HTML - "A element not allowed as child to UL element"
 - Menu not aligning properly on small smartphone sizes.
 - Wavy underline text decoration not visible on Safari browser.